databfnk/databfnk/README.md

 I am a freshly minted Full Stack Web Developer, and a recent graduate of SPICED Academy, with a background in Political Science and Middle East Studies.

-- 🌱 I’m currently deepening my JavaScript skills, learning more about data structures & algorithms and functional programming.
+- 🌱 I’m currently learning Angular.
-- 🚀 I can't wait to build more stuff using NEXT.js and Prisma in Typescript and become familiar with GraphSQL.
+- 🚀 My next project is in the making!
+A portfolio page with NEXT.js in Typescript.
 - 😄 Pronouns: she/her

 <br>